 I see some of what is happening, in particular online, around ‘self-care’ as a commodification and the development of a kind of ‘self-care’ industry that sells us stuff so that we can meet a need that the ‘do-it-all’ culture around us is creating.

-There is a much-quoted message from Audre Lorde a black lesbian woman writing in the 1980s that speaks to her sense that caring for herself was crucial in the face of the cancer she was suffering from, her tendency to over-extend herself (which she distinguishes from merely stretching herself) and the relationship of both to injustice she and her communities faced.
+The much-quoted words of Audre Lorde a black lesbian woman writing in the 1980s speak to her sense that caring for herself was crucial in the face of the cancer she was suffering from, her tendency to over-extend herself (which she distinguishes from merely stretching herself) and the relationship of both to injustice she and her communities faced.

 “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.” (from her essay ‘A Burst of Light‘)

-And we internalise these messages too and so we may find there is a part of us that won’t look after ourselves.
+We internalise these messages too and so we may find there is a part of us that won’t look after ourselves.
 That is sneaky and sabotages our efforts.
-We are all, I believe, to varying degrees examples of internalising all the oppressions we want to resist.
+We are all, I believe, to varying degrees, sub-consciously internalising many, if not all of, the oppressions we want to resist.
 In this way we can find ourselves making plans to do things for ourselves and then prioritising other things or avoiding them, telling ourselves they aren’t really that important after all, and so on.

 In my work I invite people to be compassionate with themselves and I invite them into the practice of caring for themselves which doesn’t necessarily need to take a lot of resources.
 It is about developing a willingness to chose to take moments for ourselves whether alone or in community.
-To stop and connect to your heartbeat.
-To be open to considering your own needs.
+To stop and connect to our heartbeat.
+To be open to considering our own needs.
 To pause in the middle of a busy day.
-To allow yourself 15 minutes away from your desk.
+To go outside.
+To allow ourselves 15 minutes away from your desk.

-But there is a collective matter too.
-In doing personal work around this and in modeling it to others you are resisting the ‘do-it-all’ culture we are conditioned in to.
-By building things together like community care structures, that give you a break and cultures in organisations that take wellbeing seriously you are not just choosing change in your own life, you are helping contribute to a shift that is needed in our culture and to the building of a new world.
+That by building things together like community care structures, that give us a break and cultures in organisations that take wellbeing seriously we are not just choosing to change our own lives, we are helping contribute to a shift that is needed in our culture and to the building of a new world.